Kalna, Crna Trava

 Kalna (Кална) is a small village in the Crna Trava municipality of the Jablanica District of Serbia.

-Little about the village
+Geography and Info

 Kalna village is an old Serbian village, 35 km away from the Crna Trava.
-It is located between Tumba and Serbian-Bulgarian border, at an altitude of 500 to 1100 m.
-The total area is rural area of 7285 hectares.
+It is located between Tumba and Serbian-Bulgarian border, at an altitude of 500 to 1,100 m.
+The total area is rural area of 7,285 hectares.

 The Kalna can be reached from three directions: